pyotr777/mlframework/README.md

 # Executing ML tasks with a metaparameters set

 This framework can be used to execute a number of Machine Learning tasks with a set of metaparameters in parallel.
+A set is a number of combinations of metaparameters with values.

 Two sample projects (tasks definitions) included in this repository: _bowcnn_ and _chainer_.
 Both use [Chainer](chainer.org) to evaluate metaparameters for training ML models on sample datasets.

 ## chainer